 Distance from Madrid: About 36 kilometres.
-How to get there: By train: lines C-2 (Guadalajara - Alcalá de Henares - Madrid (Atocha) - Chamartín) and C-7 (Alcalá de Henares - Madrid (Atocha) - Chamartín - Príncipe Pío - Atocha - Chamartín - Tres Cantos).
-By bus: line 223, which starts from the Avenida de América transport hub.
+How to get there: By train: the local lines C-2 (Chamartín - Atocha - Alcalá de Henares - Guadalajara) and C-7 (Príncipe Pío - Chamartín - Atocha - Alcalá de Henares).
+By bus: the 223, which starts from the Avenida de América transport hub.
 Tourist information about Alcalá de Henares

 Ayuntamiento de Alcalá de Henares

-This city is proud to be the birthplace of Spain’s most famous writer: Miguel de Cervantes: Here you'll find the Cervantes Birthplace Museum, a recreated 16th-century house.
+This city is proud to be the birthplace of Spain’s most famous writer: Miguel de Cervantes.
+Here you'll find the Cervantes Birthplace Museum, a 16th-century house with recreated period interiors.
 Next to the museum entrance you’ll see a statue of his most famous literary characters, Don Quixote and Sancho Panza.
 It’s the ideal spot to take a photo with them.
 On your tour of Alcalá de Henares, you should also be sure to see its beautiful Plaza de Cervantes square, Calle Mayor with its traditional columns, and the original Corral de Comedias theatre.
 The Cathedral is also worth a visit, and the Colegio Mayor de San Ildefonso (now home to the University rectorate) is one of the prettiest buildings in the city.
 Alcalá de Henares is also famous for its generous tapas, making it the perfect place to try this very Spanish style of dining.
 Enjoy!

 Distance from Madrid: About 72 kilometres.
 How to get there: By train: AVE from Atocha station.
-By bus: Alsa-Continental buses leave from the bus station at Plaza Elíptica.
+By bus: there are buses from Plaza Elíptica station, as well as a bus from Terminal 4 of Barajas Airport.
 Tourist information about Toledo

 Once in Madrid, few people can resist the allure of this World Heritage City in Castilla-La Mancha.
 It’s an easy day trip and a must-see.
 The famous sights will take your breath away: the Alcázar, the Monastery of San Juan de los Reyes, the Cathedral, the mosque of Cristo de la Luz, the Puerta de Bisagra gate, and the bridges.
 Here in the 'City of Three Cultures' you’ll find churches, mosques and synagogues.
 You'll feel like you've travelled back in time when you walk around its narrow streets, explore its traditional shops and look at the views from vantage points like the Mirador del Valle.
 It’s not surprising that this city inspired painters like El Greco, whose museum is here.
 Two tips: don’t miss the city lit up at night while you take a guided tour and hear all its legends, and be sure to try some of its famous local dishes.

 Distance from Madrid: About 92 kilometres.
-How to get there: By train: AVE from Atocha station.
-By bus: La Sepulvedana buses leave from the company’s bus station at Moncloa.
+How to get there: By train: the AVE from Atocha or Chamartín stations.
+By bus: buses leave from the Moncloa transport hub.
 Tourist information about Segovia

 This World Heritage City in Castilla y León is most famous for its unique Roman Aqueduct, built in the 1st century CE, with a total of 167 arches constructed without mortar.
 It’s an impressive sight.
-But after you see it, there is plenty more to discover, like the Cathedral and the Alcázar, a castle and palace which rears over its hill like the prow of a ship.
+After taking plenty of photos, there is plenty more to discover, like the Cathedral and the Alcázar, a fortified palace which looms over its hill like the prow of a ship.
 Some say it was the inspiration for one of Disney’s famous castles.
 If you climb the 152 steps of the tower’s spiral staircase, you will be rewarded by unbeatable views of Segovia.
 And meat-lovers should not leave Segovia without trying its best-known dish, suckling pig.

 We come back to the Community of Madrid to recommend Aranjuez, with its World Heritage Cultural Landscape.
 You may be wondering what a Cultural Landscape is.
 In this case it mainly refers to the site’s spectacular gardens, and its buildings, such as the Royal Palace, begun 500 years ago as the spring residence of the Royal family.
 The largest of the gardens is the Jardín del Príncipe, with many stone and marble fountains, the Museum of Royal Barges, and the lovely little palace of the Real Casa del Labrador.
 Many travellers round off their trip with a visit to the old town centre and the bullring, or the tourist train (Chiquitrén) or boat.
 And in season (spring and summer), you simply have to try the local strawberries.